NKU-EmbeddedSystem/Liberator/README.md

 You should enter the project root dir.
 Create a directory ie. cmake-build-debug.
 Enter it and cmake .. and make to complile the project.
+You might need to change the cuda path according to your environment in CMakeList.txt

 #### Input graph formats
 Liberator accepts the binary CSR format just like :